JSTCMC/JSTCSMPworldmap/README.md

-# JSTCSMPWorldMap
+# JSTCSMP World Map Repository
-The website for JSTCSMP's rendered map of the world
+The repository for the JSTCSMP's website

+Use the index.md in the main folder to edit the website